Tavenem/Mathematics/README.md

 ## Roadmap

-Tavenem.Mathematics' latest preview release targets .NET 7, which is also in preview.
-When a stable release of .NET 7 is published, a new stable release of Tavenem.Mathematics will follow shortly.
+Tavenem.Mathematics is a relatively stable library.
+Although additions and bugfixes are possible at any time, release should generally be expected to folow the .NET release cycle, with one or more preview releases during a framework preview, and a new stable release coinciding with the release of a new .NET framework major version.

 ## Contributing